taiseiyo/bingo/README.rst

 https://qiita.com/taiseiyo11/items/f8096c5ff59fd20b523a

-Additional explanation is provided at this URL.
+Additional explanation is given in the above URL.

 ==================================================================